History of the foreign relations of Mauritania

 In January 1962 Mauritania edged away from its previously conservative, pro-French position by extending recognition to the Provisional Government of the Algerian Republic and refusing to attend meetings of the French-backed Common Saharan States Organization.
 These tentative displays of independence increased Mauritania's credibility with its more progressive African neighbors and emphasized the country's role as a bridge between Arab North Africa and black Sub-Saharan Africa.
 Mauritania and Mali subsequently achieved a rapprochement with the signing of the Treaty of Kayes in February 1963.
 Relations with Algeria improved when Mauritania supported Algeria in its dispute with Morocco.
 Egypt, known at the time as the United Arab Republic (UAR) and the acknowledged leader of the Arab world, also sided with Algeria, and on October 21, 1964, the UAR officially extended recognition to Mauritania.
 That action encouraged Daddah to undertake an even bolder foreign policy.

 In 1963 Mauritania joined the OAU, whereupon Morocco resigned in protest.
-In 1964 Daddah became the first president of the recently formed Afro-Malagasy Union for Economic Cooperation (Union Africaine et Malagache de Coopération Economique—UAMCE), a loose grouping of francophone African countries pledging technical and cultural cooperation.
+In 1964 Daddah became the first President of the recently formed Afro-Malagasy Union for Economic Cooperation (Union Africaine et Malagache de Coopération Economique—UAMCE), a loose grouping of francophone African countries pledging technical and cultural cooperation.
 When the organization was subsequently upgraded to become a political organization in defiance of the OAU charter, Mauritania withdrew from all but the technical committees.

-Through the early 1970s, Mauritania continued to play the role of bridge between the Maghrib and sub-Saharan Africa.
+Throughout the early 1970s, Mauritania continued to play the role of bridge between the Maghreb and sub-Saharan Africa.
 Mauritania also maintained its commitment to nonalignment while opening relations with Eastern Europe and the radical states of Africa.
 In support of Arab League and OAU positions, Mauritania did not seek ties with Israel, South Africa, or Portugal.

 Mauritania finally established diplomatic relations with Morocco in 1969.
 Close relations with France, on whom Mauritania continued to rely for much of its development aid, remained the cornerstone of Mauritanian foreign policy through the late 1980s.